Articles

 It is a truism that America has become a more diverse country.
 It is also a beautiful thing to watch.
 Visitors from other countries, particularly those having trouble incorporating different ethnic groups and faiths, are amazed that we manage to pull it off...

-How The French Face Terror
+How the French Face Terror

 The New York Review of Books